 Thousands of unspoken thoughts are stack one by one in a sequence of order surrounded by fledging minds that seek individuality within the formation.
 As the row of singular heads struggles to look up from the involuntary glow of progress, I wonder which thought lay behind could lift them from conformity.

-Each outstretched hand holds the potential to return, and every elevated seat can feel a cold dark cage or a green field to wonder.
+Each outstretched hand holds the potential to return, and every radiant seat can feel a cold dark cage or a green field to wonder.
 I ponder what was and what has become.
 Peace is the only path I project into the formation of the clock that circles within the silence in the horizon.